 The Braid: Weaving Performance and Art

-While continuing our salon performances in myriad community settings, we opened our own performance and arts space in November 2014 to present longer running shows, writer’s workshops, classes, community events and special Shabbat events that interweave performance.
-We also present art exhibits that tie thematically with performances at The Braid so patrons experience a theme visually and dramatically.
+While continuing our salon performances in myriad community settings, we open our own performance and arts space in November 2014 to present longer running shows, writer’s workshops, classes, community events and special Shabbat events that interweave performance.
+We also present art exhibits that tie-in thematically with performances at The Braid so patrons experience a theme visually and dramatically.
 This artful and innovative aspect of our work deepens engagement with a topic, setting it apart from other theatres and performance spaces.
-The Braid quickly became a beloved part of the community, repeatedly voted among best live theatres by The Argonaut and most loved business by the Santa Monica Daily Press.
+The Braid quickly becomes a beloved part of the community, repeatedly voted among best live theatres by The Argonaut and most loved business by the Santa Monica Daily Press.

 THE BRAID TO OFF-BROADWAY

 A rare and coveted path for LA Theater.

 The Braid opens with an initial production of Not That Jewish, our commissioned one-woman show by Emmy Award-winning Monica Piper, an artist-in-residence.
 The show plays to sold-out audiences, 3-4 nights a week for sixteen months, earning a nomination from the Los Angeles Drama Critics Circle for the best solo performance in 2015.
 Due to its resounding success, Not That Jewish opens off-Broadway at New World Stages in October 2016 for 200 performances.